 - Personal or Commuting – NO DEDUCTION

-90 percent of our clients use mileage because it’s SIMPLE, EASY and a LARGE deduction, but keep in mind almost every situation with business owning taxpayers will vary and several MAJOR factors will impact the analysis.
-Consider the following:
+In the past, 90% of our clients used the mileage method because it’s SIMPLE, EASY and a LARGE deduction, but now its a whole new ball game!!
+Keep in mind almost every situation with business owning taxpayers will vary and several MAJOR factors will impact the analysis.

 - The miles per gallon (MPG) on the vehicle

 - Total repairs or expected repairs and maintenance

 - How many miles you expect to put on the vehicle